CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Interacting with the computer

 As a user, we don't need to understand the complexities of the computer's inner workings.
-As users we will often need to harness the computer's memory and processing ability to perform some task.
+As users we need to harness the computer's memory and processing ability to perform certain tasks.
 For this purpose, we can issue commands or instructions to the computer for it to carry out some tasks.
 A computer terminal is an application where users can enter commands to a computer.
 On a Mac, the terminal looks like this:

 ![terminal](./assets/terminal.png)